Cardigan Bay · West Wales

 Stay steps from the beach

 The Old Post Office is a few minutes’ walk from Aberporth beach — and a short drive from all of the above.
-Book direct for the best rate, with real-time availability.
+Book direct for the best rate, with live availability.